Want to know how to measure bra size at home to get the perfect fit? Follow this expert, four-step guide to work out what size you need.

 The Boob or Bust method

 If you’d prefer not to do your own calculations, you can put your bra size in the hands of Boob or Bust’s online tool.
+A highly popular method for those looking for how to measure bra size at home, this takes care of all the hard work for you.

 To begin with, you need to take four measurements using a flexible tape measure.
 They are: